rchillyard/Majabigwaduce/README.md

 	  }
 	}

-It is a two-stage map-reduce problem with a final reduce stage.
+It is a three-stage map-reduce problem, including a final reduce stage.

 Stage 1 takes a _Seq[String]_ (representing URIs) and produces a _Map[URI,Seq[String]]_.
 The mapper for the first stage returns a tuple of the _URI_ (corresponding to the server for the string) and the content of the resource defined by the string.